Saturday, May 26, 2018

 Well, I’d been watching this transformation for years and have a basic explanation.
 My answer:

 A lot of people are asking these questions, because in fact none of it makes much sense.
-Until you look at where our left came from, that is.
-And then it makes all too much sense.
+Until you look at where our left came from.
+Then it makes all too much sense.
 Pathetic and ridiculous sense.

-Our current American left was born (stillborn I’d say) from the convergence of two main trends, as follows:
+Our current left was born (stillborn I’d say) from the convergence of two trends.
+It's crucial to look at them both in tandem as a kind of historical ONE-TWO punch.
+As follows:

 The "long march" doctrine arose when it did because Marxist intellectuals realized that, contrary to Marx's predictions, the Western working class was not in fact organizing itself for revolution, but was rather, in their view, being easily seduced and misled by the glittering toys of mass culture and the dreamy promises of capitalist ideology.
 Their solution: to focus efforts on a slow takeover of the professions, especially education, media, and other areas with mass influence.
-This takeover would require some time, thus they dubbed it “the long march through the institutions”.
+As this takeover would require some time, they dubbed it “the long march through the institutions”, with a nod to Chairman Mao.
 They theorized that once leftists had enough control of these institutions, they could then forge a revolutionary consciousness in the masses, and then an actual revolutionary movement.
 This "long march" thinking is one of the reasons that so many hard-core leftists starting in the post-war period were content to become academics.
 They could tell themselves they were seeding the ground.
 The Frankfurt School thinkers, with their Marxist cultural criticism, offered a bridge over which would-be revolutionaries could walk themselves into academia.

 In fact the strategy has ultimately borne fruit, although a different fruit than originally intended.
 What happened?
 Orthodox Marxism was increasingly debunked.
 So that in the intervening decades the work of all those "left" professors shifted focus to cultural analysis: Foucault, structuralism, the postmoderns--thinkers in all these movements set their sights on something other than economic warfare.
 The issue du jour became more one of identity warfare--all the marginalized “victim” groups, whether sexual or racial or whatever.
 So that when the French intellectual movements of the 1960s crossed the Atlantic in a big way and infected American universities, the results were predictable.
-No more was the focus on supporting the American working class in general: rather everything was suddenly feminism, African-American studies, the LGBT movement, racism racism racism.
+No more was the focus on supporting the American working class in general: rather everything was suddenly feminism, African-American studies, post-colonialism, gay and lesbian rights, racism racism racism.
 And in fact the main base of the Democratic Party, the huge number of white working class Americans, itself suddenly became suspect, especially if those white working Americans also happened to be Christian.
 Marxism as an economic philosophy being defunct, these identity squabbles became the supposed new revolutionary battleground.
 And note: though Marxism itself was left behind, the authoritarian ethos of Marxism was retained.
-For most of these academic clowns, there is little to support in the US Constitution, with its protections of free speech and religious liberty.
+For most of these academic Lenin wanna-be's, of course, there is little worth supporting in our Constitution, with its protections of free speech and religious liberty.
 They want none of it, because they want to direct what people are to say and think.

 But note: When the Democratic Party stopped fighting for working folks in the 1990s, when they abandoned the American working class for the CEOs, they knew they still had to show they were fighting for SOMETHING.
-They still needed some flag to wave to claim their left-wing cred.
+They still needed some banner to wave to claim their left-wing cred.
 Voilà!
-The flag was there on offer from the children of "the long march through the institutions".
-The Democratic Party just needed to pretend it was fighting for the identity dignity of all these supposedly victimized groups.
-Note that doing so would not require them in any significant way to break ranks with Wall Street or the big corporations.
-They could screw over the mass of the working class (all those white folks in flyover country) while getting all emotional in their speeches about things like transgender bathroom passes and the “rights” of illegal immigrants.
+The banner was there on offer from the children of "the long march through the institutions".
+The Democratic Party just needed to pretend it was fighting for the identity dignity of all the supposed victim groups.
+Note also that doing so would not require them in any significant way to break ranks with Wall Street or the big corporations.
+They could screw over the mass of the working class (those white folks in flyover country) while getting all emotional in their speeches about things like transgender bathroom passes and the “rights” of illegal immigrants.

-The Democratic Party thus found a pseudo-revolutionary movement it could meld with: all the SJW (social justice warrior) morons that now swarm our academies and publish in rags like Slate and Salon and Vox.
+The Democratic Party thus found a pseudo-revolutionary movement it could meld with: all the SJW morons that now swarm our academies and publish in rags like Slate and Salon and Vox.
 The Democratic Party has thus become a fake left party in the same way that our academic leftists are for the most part fake Marxists.
-Both have abandoned the hard bread-and-butter fight for the relative comforts and glitz of identity squabbles.
+Both have abandoned the hard bread-and-butter fight for the relative comfort and glitz of identity squabbles.
+Lady Gaga couldn't be happier.

 You can search more on "the long march through the institutions" and the Democratic Leadership Council if you like.
 But perhaps, S., you already know plenty about these two fatal pincers of the shabby claw that is our fake American left.